 My name, Yasmine, doesn't really mean anything.
 It's just a flower.
-I'm not a flowery girl.
+I'm not a flowery girl, I don't wear frills or laces or bows.
 Some people would call me tough, others, a tomboy.
-However, I disagree with both.
-Why does a girl have to be a girly-girl or a tomboy?
+I disagree with both descriptions, though.
+Why does a girl have to so feminine or so boyish?
 Why can't she just be ... normal?

 But those weren't the thoughts in my head as I watched from a safe distance, in a tree, as a professor showed a class of students how to become invisible.
 "You must contradict the laws of nature in order to cast spells.
 Only Jades have figured out how to do that, and that is why we are called Jades.
-I'm sure you all know what a jade symbolizes?" the professor asked as shade danced across the professor's face, cast by a tall, skinny tree that reminded me of a growing teenage boy.
+I'm sure you all know what a jade symbolizes?" shade danced across the professor's face, cast by a tall, skinny tree.

 "I do!" a young boy shouted.